oteizaa/api-protection-bootcamp/README.md

 This solution uses a Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE standalone device in Microsoft Azure.
 Traffic flows to the BIG-IP VE which then processes the traffic to application servers.
 This is the standard cloud design where the BIG-IP VE instance is running with a dual interface.
 Management traffic is processed on NIC 1, and data plane traffic is processed NIC 2.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
-In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.
+In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection, plus Access Policiy Manager (APM).

 Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
 For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
 Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.